NightOwl888/BoboBrowse.Net/README.md

 AJAX - Professional ASP.NET 3.5 AJAX $33.29 by Bill Evjen
 C# - Designing Evolvable Web APIs with ASP.NET $33.34 by Pablo Cibraro
 ```

+###Demo###

+See the Car Demo in the source code for an ASP.NET MVC based example how Bobo-Browse.Net can be used to provide faceted drill-down search capability.